-Thesis title: Rethinking Reverse Burdens: Developing A Fair Trial-Based Approach
+Thesis title: Rethinking Reverse Burdens: Developing A New Approach

 I am originally from Houston, Texas and began my academic career studying politics at Texas A&M University, where I was an Undergraduate Research Scholar.
 I graduated from Texas A&M in 2013 with a BA in Political Science.
 I then spent three years studying Law at the University of Nottingham, leaving in 2017 with an LLB and LLM (Merit) in Human Rights Law.

 In September 2017, I joined Edinburgh Law School as a doctoral researcher studying the law of criminal evidence.
 My thesis focuses on reconciling our commitment to fair trials for those accused of crimes with statutes which reverse the burden of proof and force the defendant to prove their innocence.

 I am also involved in a number of other projects around the Law School, notably the Criminal Law Discussion Group, which I co-founded in 2019.
 The CLDG brings in speakers from across the UK and beyond to discuss issues of substantive criminal law, criminal law theory, and criminal procedure.
 I am co-convening the group in the 2019/20 academic year.
 I also convened the Postgraduate Research Student Board in 2018/19, where I used my position to lobby for a number of reforms to the PhD programme.

 BA (Hons) Political Science - Texas A&M University

 LLM (Merit) Human Rights Law - University of Nottingham